AlexLevkov/furr-friends/README.md

 ## ⭐ Features

--Adoption Request Management (CRUD): Easily create, update, delete, and view adoption requests -Advanced Search Engine: Quickly find pets that match your criteria -Random Pet Finder: Discover a randomly selected pet with just one click -User Dashboard: Access your personalized dashboard for managing your activities and settings -Pet Profile Pages: View detailed profiles for each pet, including images, descriptions, and more -Social Sharing: Share pet profiles directly on Facebook to help spread the word -Responsive Design: Fully optimized for both mobile and desktop devices
+- Adoption Request Management (CRUD): Easily create, update, delete, and view adoption requests
+- Advanced Search Engine: Quickly find pets that match your criteria
+- Random Pet Finder: Discover a randomly selected pet with just one click
+- User Dashboard: Access your personalized dashboard for managing your activities and settings
+- Pet Profile Pages: View detailed profiles for each pet, including images, descriptions, and more
+- Social Sharing: Share pet profiles directly on Facebook to help spread the word
+- Responsive Design: Fully optimized for both mobile and desktop devices

 ## ⚙️ Installation